jramshur/Code-Snippets/python/Check VPN Status.md

 # PYTHON: Check VPN Connection Status

-This Python code checks the VPN status by pinging a specified host 4 times.
+This Python code checks the VPN status by pinging a user-defined, internal host 4 times.
 It returns the VPN state (connected or not) and a status message.

 ## Requirements